-Built in 1928, The Hume Bank Butter Factory Theatre is the original site of Holdenson & Neilson, an operating dairy set amongst the bushland of Gateway Island on the banks of the Murray River.
+Built in 1928, The Butter Factory Theatre is the original site of Holdenson & Neilson, an operating dairy set amongst the bushland of Gateway Island on the banks of the Murray River.

 In 1997 the building was transformed into a professional theatre venue, and the performance home of HotHouse Theatre.
 Attached to the theatre space is a welcoming foyer area and studio space.
-When not in use for the year-round productions and events produced and curated by HotHouse Theatre, the Hume Bank Butter Factory Theatre spaces are available for hire.
+When not in use for the year-round productions and events produced and curated by HotHouse Theatre, the Butter Factory Theatre spaces are available for hire.

-Conveniently located directly between Albury and Wodonga, The Hume Bank Butter Factory Theatre is graced with rustic charm and character and offers a vibrant, unique and inspiring venue for corporate or community events and conferences, performances, private functions, parties and weddings.
+Conveniently located directly between Albury and Wodonga, the Butter Factory Theatre is graced with rustic charm and character and offers a vibrant, unique and inspiring venue for corporate or community events and conferences, performances, private functions, parties and weddings.

 The Theatre is a studio-style black box space with a sprung wooden floor and a permanent raked seating bank accommodating 162 patrons.
 It’s a warm and intimate space created within an old industrial building with heritage elements include a gable roof and large Oregon trusses.
 Entry is by general admission.

 The less formal Studio space was added to the theatre in 2001.
 Built by Hurry & Associates, it features a sprung floor, natural lighting and small kitchenette if required.
 The Studio is perfect for rehearsals, workshops, regular classes, meetings and private functions.

 The theatre’s foyer is a pre-show and event hub with its unique charm, relaxed atmosphere and a bar that boasts a fine selection of local premium wines, beers and beverages.
 A range of professional catering options is also available upon request.

 The Butter Factory Theatre is managed by HotHouse Theatre on behalf of City of Wodonga.